dstrus/lesson-transcripts/00-glossary.md

 ### hero image

-A large, featured image at or near the top of a web page.
+A **hero image** is a large, featured image at or near the top of a web page.

 ### HTML